FAForever/website-news/src/about/01-setup.md

 To run the website on your computer, you'll also need:

 - [Docker Desktop)](https://www.docker.com/products/docker-desktop/): A tool that automatically sets up everything needed to build and view the website on your device.

-(This will require you to turn on CPU Virtulisation to work, Consolt your Motherboard manual to fine out what it is called as it diffrent for Intel & AMD Platforms.)
+Note: Docker Desktop requires CPU virtualisation to be enabled.
+Consult the manual of your motherboard if it is disabled.

 _Additional step for Windows users:_